 One of the best things about premium Spotify is Spotify Direct and the ability to swiftly change the playback device — from a phone to a PC and then to a smart speaker.
 For many of us, Spotify is the go-to music service on Google Home/Google Nest smart speakers or displays and, weirdly enough, works much better than YouTube Music.
 The integration is simple and voice commands, while being hardly reliable, get the job done with simple tasks.
-However, some users report that Google Home won’t play Spotify for some reason.
+However, some users report that Spotify is not connecting to Google Home for some reason.

 Some of them run into problems when trying to add Spotify for the first time.
 Others report that Spotify stopped working even though it was working fine some time ago.
 And the third group can’t seem to find Spotify as an option in Google Home although they have a premium account and the Android app installed.

 Table of contents:

 - Restart the Google Home speaker

 - Re-link Spotify to Google Home